 • A current curriculum vitae;

-• From one (1) class, chosen and currently taught by the nominee;

-• Class syllabus;

-• All materials used to assess student learning;

-• A complete set of course supplementary instructional materials;

-• A copy of class syllabi from other classes that the nominee regularly teaches up to a maximum of three (3);
+• From one (1) class, chosen and currently taught by the nominee: Class syllabus; All materials used to assess student learning; A complete set of course supplementary instructional materials; and A copy of class syllabi from other classes that the nominee regularly teaches up to a maximum of three (3);

 • Up to a total of five (5) letters of support addressing the quality of instruction of the nominee from faculty, students, and/or other sources; and

-• Summary report of Student Evaluations of Instructor for all classes that were evaluated for the last five (5) years.
+• Summary report of Student Evaluations of Instructor for all classes for the last five (5) years.

 6.6.
 Review and Ranking by the College Awards Committee.
 All applications received by the Dean shall be sent to the College Awards Committee.
 The College Awards Committee shall review and rank the submissions.
-The College Awards Committee shall then forward the nominees’ submitted materials, along with the Committee’s recommendation and ranking, to the Academic Senate Office.
+The College Awards Committee shall then forward the top-ranked nominees’ submitted materials, along with the Committee’s recommendation and ranking of all nominees, to the Academic Senate Office.
+The College Awards Committee may choose not to recommend any nominee to the Academic Senate Office, noting their decision.
+If at least one nominee is recommended to the Academic Senate Office, the top nominee, as ranked by the College Awards Committee, shall be recognized as the college's Distinguished Faculty Teaching Award recipient for the academic year when the ranking took place.
+Such recognition shall not imply any university-wide accolade.

 6.7.
 See 5.7 for information concerning the College Awards Committee.

 6.8.
-Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the ranked nominees forwarded by the College Awards Committees.
+Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the top-ranked nominees forwarded by the College Awards Committees.
 The name(s) of the award recipient(s) shall be forwarded to the Chair of the Academic Senate.

 7.0.
 DISTINGUISHED FACULTY ADVISING AND MENTORING AWARD

 7.1.
 Purpose: The Distinguished Faculty Advising and Mentoring Award, established in 2008, is designed to encourage, reward, and publicly acknowledge sustained excellence in advising and mentoring in all forms by members of the University’s faculty.
 Nominees shall be evaluated based on evidence of effective advising/mentoring qualities and practices in working with undergraduate or graduate students (including postbaccalaureates).
-Normally, there are no more than t five (5) awards granted annually.
+At most, four (4) awards granted annually.

 7.2 Scope: This award distinguishes those working primarily with undergraduates versus graduate students (including postbaccalaureates).
 The award is also based on the recognition different kinds of advising exist, and broadly separates between advising or mentoring RSCA and academic advising.
 Academic advising encompasses activities that assist students as they define, plan, and achieve their educational goals.